Only the sparkling wine made within the French

 Foaming occurs at the surface of the glass, by the glass’ edge, and in high

-from purpose made glasses.
+It is recommended that sparkling wine should be enjoyed from appropriate glasses.
 These should be tall and slender.
 The most

 tiny, plentiful and long lasting, then we can be sure we are drinking quality